elusivecodes/fQuery/README.md

 Find the first child of each element (optionally matching a filter).

 - `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
-- `filter` is either a function that accepts a `node` argument, a query selector string, a *Node*, *NodeList*, *HTMLCollection* or an array of nodes that the nodes will be filtered by.
+- `filter` is either a function that accepts a `node` argument, a query selector string, a *Node*, *NodeList*, *HTMLCollection* or an array of nodes that the nodes will be filtered by, and will default to *false*.

 ```javascript
 const child = dom.child(nodes, filter);